 Given the £9,250 a year fees and amount of pressure there is on students to perform well at university, it's more than reasonable to make a claim.

 The University of Kent is a good example of a university that's previously paid students compensation over the strikes.
 In 2018, they offered final-year undergraduate £50 vouchers following industrial action.

-In comparison, the same report says that University College London (UCL) had only paid out around £6,000 between eight students after they'd complained.
+In comparison, the same report said that University College London (UCL) had only paid out around £6,000 between eight students after they'd complained.

 If your university refuses to offer you compensation (or offers you less than you think is fair), you have the option of taking the complaint further.
 But, the organisation you'd approach next would depend on whereabouts in the UK you're studying.